laravel/nova-docs/4.0/actions/registering-actions.md

 ### Danger Actions

 The `danger` action displays an error toast notification to the user.

-For instance, your Nova application may have an action that was previously available but is no longer available, and to avoid confusion you wish to notify the user of its removal.
+For instance, your Nova application may have an action that was previously available but is no longer available, and to avoid confusion you may wish to notify the user of its removal.
 To accomplish this, pass the action name and the message to display to the user:

 ```php
 public function actions()